patfov/cds/README.md

 # udd-dds

-Repository for coursework related to Certificate in Data Science of Universidad del Desarrollo (Chile)
+Repository for coursework related to Certificate in Data Science at Universidad del Desarrollo (Chile)